Byzantine Coins -- reference works including books and auction catalogs

 Byzantine Coins, by P. D. Whitting.
 Hardcover.
 311 pages with 457 enlarged photographs of sides of coins within (usually both sides in two photos, but sometimes only one side, and many in color).
 Much scholarly information, but directed toward people with a deep interest but not a lot of previous knowledge.
 Very entertaining and informative.
 You will learn what makes Byzantine coins interesting.

 Introduction to East Roman (Byzantine) Coinage, by John F. Lhotka.
 Paperback.
 1989.
 113 pages plus 60 coins on four page plates plus some coins illustrated within.
-The photos are not very good.
+The photos are poor.
 They are okay, but much below modern sale-catalog quality.
 This was written before Byzantine coins were popular in a series of articles in the ANA's journal, The Numismatist.
 Then it was put together published as this book.
 It is definitely aimed at collectors and emphasizes commonly available coins, especially copper coins.
 It is loaded with charts and notes that a collector might make as he was learning to grasp the subject.
 There is a lot to like about this book even though the production quality is low.

 "Dumbarton Oaks".
 Catalogue of the Byzantine Coins in the Dumbarton Oaks Collection and in the Whittemore Collection, in 5 volumes in 9 big books, plus 1 pre-Byzantine.
 Volume 1, Anastasius through Maurice, does not have much commentary.
 It is basically a list of coins with one or more of each type illustrated.
 Beginning with volume 2 the intent widens to include a study of the coinage with expensive commentary.
 Anybody who collects Byzantine coins wants/needs Dumbarton Oaks for its near-complete photographic coverage and (after volume 1) extensive commentary.
 If a type was known but not in Dumbarton Oaks, they inserted it (with its number in parentheses) in order to make the work complete.
 It is massive (12" tall and 14" of shelf space).